My 11 Favourite Sydney Inner West Craft Beer Bars for the Best Booze Tour

 Mixtape Brewing and Bar

-The new kid on the block opened in March 2022 and provides a large, airy and light-filled warehouse space to sample their beers as well as guest ones.
-At the time of my visit, their only core beer was the Testing Testing IPA, with a pale ale on the way having just launched.
+No longer the new kid on the block, Mixtape opened in March 2022 and provides a large, airy and light-filled warehouse space to sample their beers as well as guest ones.
+The kitchen serves up pizzas and other bar food

 Sauce Brewing